The Calculation of Force in Lattice Quantum Chromodynamics: Smeared fermion

 \section{Smeared fermion}

 Both the asqtad and HISQ fermion introduce smeared gauge field to reduce the taste violation of the standard staggered fermion.
 In fact the other fermions can also benefit from smearings of gauge field.
 For Wilson fermions the spread of the near zero real modes of the Wilson Dirac operator make it impossible to simulate at small quark masses without going to very fine lattice spacing or large volumes.
-Smearing can removes reduce the spread of the eigenvalues \cite{DeGrand_259}.
+Smearing can reduce the spread of the eigenvalues \cite{DeGrand_259}.
 Chiral fermions including overlap fermion and domain wall fermion also benefit from smeared gauge field.
 This is because the smearing reduces the occurrence of low modes of the Kernel operator from which it is constructed \cite{DeGrand_034507}\cite{DeGrand_054503}.
+But one cannot perform this smearing too aggressively, however, since the smearing may distort short distance physics and enhance discretization errors.
 Here I give the Hyper-cubic (HYP) blocking smearing \cite{Hasenfratz_034504}\cite{Hasenfratz_029}.

 HYP smearing consist three steps of projected APE type smearing.